DataShades/file-keeper/docs/index.md

 # The file is now stored in /tmp/my_filekeeper_files/my_file.txt

-# Get the content of file using corresponding gFileData object
+# Get the content of file using corresponding FileData object
 content: bytes = storage.content(file_data)
 ```
 ///